Skip to Content

 The Living Area

-Once you walk through the kitchenette, you find yourself in the living area which is separated from the bed by a wooden partition that is used to mount both of the room’s TVs, one facing the living area, and one facing the king bed.
+Once you walk through the kitchenette, you’re in the living area, which is separated from the bedroom by a wooden partition with TV’s mounted on both sides (one facing the living room, one facing the bedroom).
 To the side of the partition is a work desk.

 Chair and couch in living area

-The living area has a couch, chair, and coffee table facing a TV.
+The living area has a couch (with a pull-out bed!), chair, and coffee table facing a TV.

 TV and Furnishings in the living area